 Housing is the first thing to settle when you arrive in Canada.
 Find the perfect and cozy home for yourself and your beloved family.

 There are multiple housing options across Canada.
 If you have not visited your new city prior to immigrating, it may be best to rent an apartment on a temporary basis when you first arrive, and/or hire a real estate agent to guide you through the housing process and provide you with knowledgeable advice on the best areas for you and your family.

 Different Types of Housing

-As a result, many families choose to live in suburbs which are towns located just outside of the city limits, where housing is more affordable.
-Suburbs often provide safe neighbourhoods, schools, shopping facilities and healthcare, all within close proximity to the amenities of the city.
-Housing in the country can be even less expensive and is desirable for many families, but you may need a vehicle in order to travel for your basic needs including groceries, work, school and healthcare if you opt to live in the country.
+As a result, many families choose to live in the suburbs which are towns located just outside of the city limits, where housing is more affordable.
+Suburbs often provide safe neighborhoods, schools, shopping facilities, and healthcare, all within close proximity to the amenities of the city.
+Housing in the country can be even less expensive and is desirable for many families, but you may need a vehicle in order to travel for your basic needs including groceries, work, school, and healthcare if you opt to live in the country.

 Pets: If you are renting your home or live in a condominium, it is important that you ensure pets are legally allowed on the premises before you move in with your family pet, or purchase a family pet.

-It is important that you take your family, your place of work, neighbourhood and finances into account before deciding on a place to live.
+It is important that you take your family, place of work, neighborhood, and finances into account before deciding on a place to live.

 To find housing without the aid of a real estate agent, search through classified ads in your local newspaper or in real estate papers which are generally free.